rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/97e9b201-fc11-4b10-b270-b8bd2c4f83b8)

-The format of this file can be viewed by opening it or you can see the description in the DBTCShiny ReadMe [Dada Implement Format of the Primer File](https://github.com/rgyoung6/DBTCShiny/blob/main/README.md#dada-implement) Section.
+The format of this file can be viewed by opening it or you can see the description in the DBTCShiny ReadMe [Dada Implement Format of the Primer File](https://github.com/rgyoung6/DBTCShiny/blob/main/README.md#dada-implement) section.
 The data in this file will be used with the R ShortRead package and the trimLRPatterns() function to remove primers by pattern matching from the ends of the sequences.
-Note: With your own data if you are getting poor quality matches to library sequences it could be due to the presence of primers and other indicies or tags which were not properly removed from the sequence data and the contents of this file should be considered in these cases.
+The contents of this file should only include AGCT nucleotides and not any other [IUPAC codes](https://en.wikipedia.org/wiki/International_Union_of_Pure_and_Applied_Chemistry#Amino_acid_and_nucleotide_base_codes).
+If there is degenerency in the primers which are represented by IUPAC codes, then these primers need to be represented by multiple primer options in the table only containing AGCT nucleotides.
+Note: With your own data if you are getting poor quality matches to database sequences it could be due to the presence of primers and other indices or tags which were not properly removed from the sequence data and the contents of this file should be considered in these cases.

 ([Back to Top](#table-of-contents))